mlusetti/tapestry-mongodb-core/README.md

 tapestry-mongodb-core
 =====================

-Apache Tapestry - MongoDB integration module
+06 February 2013
+The code from this module has been imported in the Apache Tapestry master repo